Tfindelkind/GH_CICD_Keyvault_Integration/README.md

 Azure Subscription is needed
 A Github Repo fork of this repo is needed

-# prepare.sh Script
+# prepare.sh script
 This script will prepare the Azure environment and Github.com environment and needs to run beforehand In order to run this script you need to have:
-- Bash
+- bash
 - "az" CLI installed
 - "gh" CLI installed
+- run: "az login" and "gh auth login"

+./prepare.sh

+# cleanup after using
+./cleanup.sh